 Strong interest in restoring habitat.
 Habitat restoration and wildlife protection are areas of significant concern, with many advocating for efforts to restore salmon runs, protect endangered species, and reduce the spread of invasive plants like knotweed and English ivy.
 There is support for tax incentives and conservation programs that encourage property owners to preserve native vegetation and maintain wildlife corridors.
 Many see habitat restoration as essential for maintaining the ecological balance of the region and preventing further loss of biodiversity.

 Water and air quality conservation are priorities.
 The Cedar River and its watershed are central to many discussions, with concerns about pollution, habitat degradation, and the need for stronger water management policies.
-There is support for stricter regulations to protect local water bodies from industrial runoff as well as increased monitoring of pollution levels, including category 1 critical aquifer recharge areas that are also classified as at high risk for groundwater contamination.
+There is support for stricter regulations, including increased monitoring of industries where runoff is directly discharged into rivers, to protect local water bodies from industrial runoff as well as increased monitoring of pollution levels, including category 1 critical aquifer recharge areas that are also classified as at high risk for groundwater contamination.
 Efforts that promote responsible water use, reduce waste, and enhance stormwater management are widely supported.

-Residents have also voiced frustration over odor pollution from composting facilities and potential air quality impacts from proposed industrial developments.
+Cedar Hills Regional Landfill and the adjacent Cedar Grove Compost Facility.
+Both have caused residents to voice frustration over toxic emissions from the leachate ponds and odor pollution and air and water quality impacts and mitigation, if at all, takes years to accomplish.

 Environmental protection with rural levels of growth in the subarea.
 Community infrastructure and sustainable development planning have emerged as major issues, with residents emphasizing the importance of balancing population growth with environmental protection.
 Concerns about increasing residential density near environmentally sensitive areas have led to calls for more comprehensive planning efforts that prioritize ecological preservation.
-Many believe that County policies should be more flexible for individual landowners while also holding large-scale developers accountable for environmental impacts.
+Many believe that County policies should be more flexible for individual landowners while also holding large-scale operators/developers accountable for their oversized environmental impacts.
 There is strong interest in third-party environmental assessments, stricter permitting guidelines, and greater involvement of community oversight groups to ensure that regulatory decisions reflect community priorities for environmental protection.

 Mine reclamation processes.
 Community members expressed concern about oversight of mine reclamation processes, calling for measures to ensure that such properties are restored to their pre-mining forestland condition in a timely manner.

+River water flows.
+Residents along the Cedar and Green Rivers want to ensure levees are adequately maintained to provide protection against catastrophic impacts.

+Environmental Impact Statements (EISs).
+Concerns were expressed that all too often for proposed or extended mining operation permits with large potential impacts that KC issues Determinations of Nonsignificance (based on applicant-supplied Environmental Checklists), which then do not trigger obviously needed EISs effectively circumventing the intent of the State Environmental Policy Act (SEPA).
+When evaluating the Acceptable Source Impact Level (ASIL) to determine “nonsignificance,” consideration should be given to the combined effect of multiple toxins and not rely on individual levels.

 Policy